chiefonboarding/ChiefOnboarding/docs/Integrations.md

 ### Exists
 Exists is an option to check if a user is already part of a team.
 If you add this property to your manifest then it will show up under new hire -> access.
-From there, you will be able to manaully enable/disable an account for them.
+From there, you will be able to manually enable/disable an account for them.
 Generally, you should skip this option if you are making any calls not related to account provisioning.

 `url`: The url to check if the user exists.
 Everything that comes back is parsed to a string and then checked against.